 A must read.
 Eye opening, raw, real.
-A young adult (teen) novel by debut author Angie Thomas that all adult should read.— Kirsten
+A young adult (teen) novel by debut author Angie Thomas that all adults should read.
+The movie was and still is, very popular, and quite good.
+However, a movie is a different storytelling medium, and I hope everyone chooses to read Angie's most-raw and beautiful book.— Kirsten

 "Absolutely riveting!" —Jason Reynolds